cf73/ces2021/content/collections/pages/language-programs.md

   - a289ada5-75ed-4478-a0ac-457b827c8850
 parent: 261c91f6-648b-409b-8457-02a740156d6a
 updated_by: 1179db75-8eeb-4bad-8e60-d5005aef7ef8
-updated_at: 1768247789
+updated_at: 1768247918
 program_image: 20210924_161120.jpg
 short_description: 'Our afternoon Language Program offers a unique, immersive experience in French, Mandarin, or Spanish for children ages 2.9 through 6 years old, whether they are fluent or just starting to explore the target language.
+Children in 1st through 4th grade may join our Mandarin Jade classroom.
 Toddler programming, primarily in English, is also available for children ages 1.9 to 2.9.'
 slideshow:
   - IMG_0728.JPG
   - IMG_0528.JPG